xythobuz/LED-Cube/README.md

 ### CubeControl

 CubeControl is a PC software, written in Java and mostly platform-independent, to create Animations for the Cube and send them to it.
 It depends on [Java3D](http://www.oracle.com/technetwork/java/javase/tech/index-jsp-138252.html) to display a rotatable, clickable 3D View of the LED-Cube.
 It comes with it's own Serial Library to communicate with the Cube.
 Compile it with the makefile.
 You need a working javac and gcc in your Path.
 To compile under windows get something like [MinGW](http://www.mingw.org/) or try Microsofts compiler.
+A more or less recent Version of CubeControl can be found as CubeControl.jar.
+It includes a Mac and a Windows Version of the serial driver, so it is compatible with both of these platforms.

 ### HardwareEmulator